Which tool to choose for API docs — my recommendations

 I described a smattering of tools in Docs-as-code tool options for developer docs.
 Which solution should you choose?
 It’s a complicated decision that will invariably involve tradeoffs.
 As I said earlier, the decision depends on your skillset, product, environment, and requirements.
-But here’s my recommendation.
+But here’s my general recommendation.
 First, identify what authoring requirements you have.
-Then decide on a static site generator, and then consider a host and deployment platform.
+Then decide on a static site generator, and then consider a hosting and deployment platform.